18 Fun and Unique Things To Do In Astoria, Oregon

 It’s a bummer we didn’t find out about this activity until after we returned from our day trip to the Oregon Coast, but ziplining is at the top of our list for our next visit!

-WHERE TO STAY: ASTORIA, OREGON
+WHERE TO STAY IN ASTORIA, OREGON

 There are a number of great lodging options for overnight travelers visiting Astoria, OR and the Oregon Coast.